 White ribbons: These white strands recall the lazzo that united the couple.

-Often stretching over three days, Hindu weddings are generally elaborate affairs.
+Often stretching over three days, a Hindu wedding is generally an elaborate affair.
 Indian tradition includes brightly colored decor, hanging textiles, and lots of colors.
 Other elements of decor can include:

-A Ganesh statue: Lord Ganesh is often accompanied by flowers, too.
+A Ganesh statue: Lord Ganesh is often accompanied by flowers.

-Incense: Scent, as well as color, is an important part of the overall wedding experience.
+Incense: The scent, as well as color, is an important part of the overall wedding celebrations.
 Attractive incense trays often play in with the decor.

-Chinese brides wear red dresses, because red is the color of good luck in traditional Chinese culture, As such, Chinese weddings also often feature abundant red decor.
+Chinese brides wear a red wedding dress because red is the color of good luck in traditional Chinese culture.
+As such, Chinese weddings also often feature abundant red decor—to help the newlyweds ward off bad luck.
 Other traditional elements include:

 The double happiness symbol: This traditional good luck symbol combines two instances of the Chinese character “Xi” (喜).

-Lanterns: While lanterns are a big wedding trend, they’re also a traditional part of Chinese culture, and weddings are no exception.
+Lanterns: While lanterns are found in many wedding customs, they’re also a traditional part of Chinese culture, and weddings are no exception.
 Paper lanterns are sometimes released into the sky.

 Lucky fruits: Bowls of red dates, pomegranates, and oranges are thought to bring good luck.
 These may be interspersed with floral arrangements.